spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/README.md

 OIDC is also an attractive alternative to our native [AWS](aws-oidc.md) integration in that it implements a common protocol, requires no additional configuration on the Spacelift side, supports a wider range of external service providers and empowers the user to construct more sophisticated access policies based on JWT claims.
 {% endif %}

 It is not the purpose of this document to explain the details of the OpenID Connect protocol.
-If you are not familiar with it, we recommend you read the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html) or GitHub's excellent introduction to [security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect).
+If you are not familiar with it, we recommend you read the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html){: rel="nofollow"} or GitHub's excellent introduction to [security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect){: rel="nofollow"}.

 ## About the Spacelift OIDC token

-The Spacelift OIDC token is a [JSON Web Token](https://jwt.io/) that is signed by Spacelift and contains a set of claims that can be used to construct a set of temporary credentials for the external service provider.
+The Spacelift OIDC token is a [JSON Web Token](https://jwt.io/){: rel="nofollow"} that is signed by Spacelift and contains a set of claims that can be used to construct a set of temporary credentials for the external service provider.
 The token is valid for an hour and is available to every run in any paid Spacelift account.
 The token is available in the `SPACELIFT_OIDC_TOKEN` environment variable and in the `/mnt/workspace/spacelift.oidc` file.

 ### Standard claims